-16.308 Epidemiology for Health Administrators S1 or S2 L4
+16.308 Epidemiology for Health Administrators

 The general purposes and content of epidemiological studies.
-Concepts and strategies of epidemiology, Sources, collection, collation and analysis of epidemiological data, Cross-sectional, retrospective and prospective studies.
-Epidemiology as an aid to the planning operation and evaluation of health services.
+Concepts and strategies of epidemiology.
+Sources, collection, collation and analysis of epidemiological data.
+The application of epidemiological methodology and information in the planning, operation and evaluation of health services.